CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/THEME.md

   corporate
 ```

+* When asked, answer Y to `customizable scss` and Y to `browser animations`

 ```
 Installed packages for tooling via npm.
 ?
 Which Nebular theme do you want to use: default
 ?
 Use customizable scss themes?
 Yes
 ?
 Set up browser animations for Nebular?
 (Y/n) Y
 ```

+:two: The automated install will update the below pages

 ```bash
 CREATE src/themes.scss (205 bytes)